yet-another-static-site-generator/yass/docs/configuration.md

 - ModulesDirectory - the path (related to project directory path) where the program modules will be stored.
 Standard values for this setting is `_modules`.
+- ExcludedFiles - the list of excluded files and directories from the list of sources used to generating the site.
+All paths must be relative to the project directory.
+If you exclude directory, it whole content will be excluded too.
+Layouts, modules and output directories are excluded by default.
+Default value for this is empty list.
 - ServerEnabled - can have true of false value, case-insensitive.
 Did command `server` should start web server too or not.
 Default value is `true` (start the web server).